Biogs.com

 Paulo Coelho was born on 24 August 1947 in Rio de Janeiro, Brazil.

 24 August is also the birthday of one of Coelho's greatest literary influences Jorge Luis Borges.
-Other inflences, according to Coelho's interview with Glauco Ortolano in Confessions of a Pilgrim include Jorge Amado, Henry Miller, and William Blake.
+Other influences, according to Coelho's interview with Glauco Ortolano in Confessions of a Pilgrim include Jorge Amado, Henry Miller, and William Blake.

 There have been many twists and turns to Coelho's life.
 He went to a strict Jesuit School, the Colegio de San Ignacio (in Rio).
-The experience backfired because Coelho cites it as where he lost his religious faith.
+The experience backfired because Paulo Coelho cites it as where he lost his religious faith.

 In the sixties, Paulo Coelho moved from a love of Marx, Engels and Che Guevara to an exploration of the world of drugs and travelling in the footsteps of Carlos Castaneda.